-Restorative justice conferencing for serious driving offences
+Restorative justice conferencing pilot for serious driving offences

 Access the project report ‘It’s healing to hear another person’s story and also to tell your own story’ here.

 The CIJ’s restorative justice pilot program offered restorative justice processes for people involved in serious motor vehicle collisions in Victoria.

 The pilot made restorative justice conferencing available to people affected by motor vehicle collisions that resulted in death or serious injury, where the offending driver was an adult.

 From late 2015 to mid-2018, 14 referrals were accepted for restorative justice processes, including face-to-face meetings.

 The project aimed to:

 - meet the justice needs of victims of motor vehicle collisions through the provision of a restorative justice program that was fair to offenders and did not negatively impact on the traditional criminal justice system; and

 - build awareness of and support for restorative justice within the Victorian criminal justice system and associated support services; and

 - contribute to knowledge about best-practice delivery of restorative justice processes in response to serious crimes committed by adults, with a particular focus on learning what worked in the Victorian context.